PratherConid/Goes/ai/Readme.md

 1. Make sure that the absolute paths do not contain any unicode characters.
 2. The build adds `-Wl,--disable-new-dtags` on Linux so that `RPATH` (rather than `RUNPATH`) is embedded in the binaries.
 This is necessary because `libcupti` is a transitive dependency and `RUNPATH` is not searched transitively by the dynamic linker.
 3. On Windows with Visual Studio generator, DLLs are automatically copied next to the binaries by the CMakeLists.
 4. Pass `-DSANITIZE=ON` (Linux only) to enable AddressSanitizer/UndefinedBehaviorSanitizer (`-fsanitize=address,undefined`) - catches memory errors (use-after-free, out-of-bounds access, etc.) at the exact point they occur, with a full stack trace, rather than however much later they might otherwise surface as a crash.
 Useful when chasing a segfault; adds meaningful runtime overhead, so leave it off for normal training runs.
+However, before debugging segfault, make sure the cause of segfault is not the machine running out of memory.

 ## Training